MartinEesmaa/VVCEasy/README.md

 # FAQ (known as Frequently Asked Questions)

 Are you real creator of VVCEasy?
-Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer that he built VVC.
+Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.

 Are you trying to work build of VVCEasy?
 Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
 I don't have a employees, so I'm only the one.